Pytest cleanly handles many continuous integration issues.

 unittest modules to Pytest.

 A frequent CI task is comparing floating point numbers.
 Computer representations of floating point numbers have finite precision.
-In general the fundamental arithmetic assumptions learned in elementary school about real numbers are broken, including associativity.
+Real numbers associativity doesn’t completely apply to digital floating point representations.
 A practical solution to this problem is to compare numbers (scalars or arrays) to within an absolute and relative tolerance.
 Widely known functions exist to compare “equality” of floating point numbers in Python and Fortran real/assert.F90 among other numerical languages.

 provides a syntactically clean approach that may be more intuitive and readable for CI applications.